 If you haven’t been doing this, try it for a week and see how you feel.

 3. Eat healthy food as much as possible.
 You know how this works – when you’re stressed and anxious, you want to eat – often and a lot and preferably something sweet.
 (I know that’s not just me!)
 Yes, it relieves your stress and makes you feel a bit better – but only for a few minutes.

 Then it makes you feel worse, because your blood sugar shoots up and then plummets, and because the food really didn’t nourish your body or your mind.
 And it often makes you feel fat or bloated or just generally mad at yourself.

 So enough of that!
 Starting today, feed your body as well as you possibly can.
 Eat mostly vegetables, fruits, whole grain foods, nuts, healthy fats, and lean meat.
-I know this is a challenge, because most grocery stores aren’t well stocked right now – although my grocery store is surprisingly well stocked with produce.
+I know this is a challenge, because some grocery items are still out of stock – although my grocery store is surprisingly well stocked with produce.

 And you’re probably sick of cooking, because everybody is home for every meal.
 (I am getting so weary of cooking!)
 And you’re out of healthy meal ideas and just want to be done with the whole thing!

 I get it.
 Your diet won’t be perfect during this crazy mixed up time – and that’s okay.
 But make it as good as it can be.
 Don’t give in to the siren cry of sweets and junk food just because you’re bored or stressed or just sick of the whole thing.

 4. Get enough sleep.
 Okay, this is hard during the current crisis too.
 (Everything is hard during the current crisis!)
 A lot of people aren’t sleeping well, and many people are having weird dreams or remembering their dreams very vividly.
 This is a normal stress response.